kokako80/carbone-sdk-java/Api.md

 String token = "ACCESS-TOKEN";
 # Carbone access token passed as environment variable "CARBONE_TOKEN"
 String token = "";

+# Carbone the last version of the api is put automatically at the last version
+String version = "";
 ```
 Constructor to create a new instance of CarboneSDK.
 The access token can be pass as an argument or by the environment variable "CARBONE_TOKEN".